daffainfo/ctf-writeup/TexSAW 2023/Console Scrabble/README.md

 > Solve the puzzle using web development basics.

 ## About the Challenge
-We have been given a very simple website, and upon checking the source code of the website, we found that it has only one JavaScript file
+We were given a very simple website, and upon checking the source code of the website, we found that it has only one JavaScript file

 ![preview](images/preview.png)